Most American Jews say Trump is using antisemitism as an 'excuse' to silence free speech at universities

 "Three-fourths of the sample view the Trump administration as using antisemitism as an excuse," Druckman said.

 Critics argue the policy undermines free speech and academic freedom under the guise of protecting Jewish students.
-Becca Israel, director of the Nexus Project, a nonprofit that combats antisemitism and promotes democracy, said the administration's actions send conflicting messages.
+Becca Israel, director of strategic engagement at the Nexus Project, a nonprofit that combats antisemitism and promotes democracy, said the administration's actions send conflicting messages.

 "The weaponization of these legitimate concerns for unrelated political goals — as evidenced by Trump cutting the very Office for Civil Rights that investigates antisemitism while claiming to fight it — really represents a dangerous distraction," Israel said.